supwr/uber-fx-demo/README.md

 ### v1

-The vanilla way of injecting the dependencies, by using `func init()` in the `main.go` file to instantiate the needed object and then passing it to the struct.
+The Golang's vanilla way of injecting the dependencies, by using `func init()` in the `main.go` file to instantiate the needed object and then passing it to the struct.

 To run this version: